raspberrypilearning/llm-rpi/en/step_5.md

 --- task ---

-Sign-Up for Ollama WebUI.
+Sign-up for Ollama WebUI

-When using WebUI for the first time, you will be asked to provide a name, email and password.
+When using WebUI for the first time, you will be asked to provide a name, email, and password.
 You can use any made-up email for this, it is only for local use on your Raspberry Pi.

 ![A signup form for "Open WebUI" with fields for name, email, and password.
 The name field is filled with "Mr.C", the email field with "test@whatever.com", and the password field shows a series of dots indicating a hidden password.
 Below these fields, there is a "Create Account" button with a cursor pointing at it, and a link for users who already have an account to sign in.](images/webUI_signup.png)